 We understand how challenging it is to write a rhetorical analysis essay.
 However, you can deliver a perfect essay with sincere practice and effort.
 To write a fantastic article, you must not only understand the rhetorical strategies.
 But, you must also know the writing techniques and literary devices.

-Remember to avoid the mistakes and follow the steps given here.
+Remember to avoid mistakes and follow the steps given here.
 You will undoubtedly score well in writing the analysis essay.